marcaurele/acloudguru-aws-certified-solution-architect/PROFESSIONAL.md

 ### Amazon Athena

-- SQL engine overlaid on S3 base on Presto
+- SQL engine overlaid on S3 based on Presto
 - use or convert data to Parquet format for big performance jump
 - similar to Redshit spectrum
-- format available for query ares: Parquet, JSON, Apache ORC but not XML
+- format available for query ares: Parquet, JSON, Apache ORC **but not XML**.

 ### Amazon Quantum Ledger Database (QLDB)